 7. Reserve list

 All non-selected applicants will be placed on a reserve list in the descending order of their ranking according to their replies to the quiz and the subsidiary question.
-In case some selected applicants withdraw their application or if the value of the tickets awarded is lower than the available budget, the European Commission may award tickets to applicants placed on the reserve list up to the complete use of the available budget.
+In case some selected applicants withdraw their application or if the value of the travel passes awarded is lower than the available budget, the European Commission may award travel passes to applicants placed on the reserve list up to the complete use of the available budget.
 Budget consumption will be reviewed on a monthly basis.

 Inclusion on the reserve list does not create any entitlement vis-à-vis the European Commission and does not guarantee to be selected at a later stage.

 Non-selected applicants on the reserve list can be contacted by the contractor designated by the external European Commission to arrange the travel bookings with an invitation to register on the booking platform.
 Those contacted towards the end of the project, due to being on the reserve list, cannot claim reimbursement for travels made prior to the invitation, nor request an extension of the travel period.

 8. Booking of travel tickets and dates for travelling

 The selected applicants shall start their journey in a country which is a Member State of the European Union at the time of the award decision.
 Trips shall include travel to at least one country which is a Member State of the European Union at the time of the award decision and which is different from the country of departure.
 Young people can travel between 1 day and up to one month inclusive.
 The travel period should take place between 1 July 2020 and 28 February 2021.

 Travel passes for the selected applicants will be booked, purchased and delivered by the external contractor designated by the European Commission.
 Selected applicants should not, under any circumstances, book passes by themselves or via a travel agency.
 Passes purchased directly by the selected applicants shall not be reimbursed.